 The energy efficiency measures that are typically employed in this approach include projects that provide rapid payback periods with relatively low capital investments.
 Some typical efficiency measures for on-bill funding include:

-- LED lighting (e.g., sanitizing lighting may be a common installment in businesses that wish to take further precautions to prevent spread of communicable disease)
+- LED lighting (e.g., Germicidal ultraviolet (UV) lighting may be a common installment in businesses that wish to take further precautions to prevent spread of communicable disease.)

 - Building automation controls